AdobeDocs/uix/src/pages/services/aem-cf-editor/api/rte-toolbar/index.md

   - https://github.com/AdobeDocs/uix
 ---

-# Rich Text Editor Toolbar Custom Buttons
+# Rich Text Editor Toolbar

-A Rich Text Editor is a core part of content editing software.
-With toolbar extensions you can add new custom buttons which modify the content:
+The Rich Text Editor (RTE) is an essential component of the [Content Fragment Editor](../../).
+By utilizing toolbar extensions, clients can add custom buttons that can modify the content according to their specific requirements.

+Extension as well may control availability of standard RTE buttons.

+## Custom buttons

 ```js
 {